 Owning rental property provides not only income but also deductions you can take at tax time.
-This includes rental expenses, such as homeowner’s insurance, property taxes, maintenance fees, advertising, mortgage interest, utility costs and property management fees.
+This includes rental expenses, such as homeowner’s insurance, property taxes, maintenance fees, advertising, mortgage interest, utility costs, and property management fees.
 You also may qualify for the capital cost allowance, or CCA, which is depreciation that can be claimed on your return.
 The Canada Revenue Agency has specific requirements for claiming the CCA on Rental Property.

 Define Your Depreciable Property

 Depreciable properties are those that have been worn out from use over the years, such as automobiles and farm and business equipment.
 You can take the CCA for depreciable rental property.
 This means you can write off the capital cost of the property including the purchase price, legal fees associated with the purchase of the property and cost of equipment and furniture that comes with renting a building.
 If you rent out part of your principal residence, you should exercise caution before making a CCA claim for your home.
 “Because real estate values usually trend upward rather than downward, like an automobile’s, any depreciation taken may have to be included back into income after a sale is made,” says Lior Zehtser, partner and co-founder of ConnectCPA.

 For tax purposes, depreciable properties are grouped into various classes.
 To figure the CCA amount you can claim, you must first determine the rate that applies to the class.
 For example, a 4-percent deduction rate applies to depreciable property in class 1, which includes most buildings obtained after 1987.
 The same type of property can belong to a different class, so check each class carefully before categorizing it.
 For example, most buildings acquired prior to 1988 belong to class 3 or 6.
 The complete list of depreciable property classes is posted on CRA’s website.